binilbp/Flakes/README.md

 ```bash
 nix develop
 ```
-**Interactive Shell Activation**
+**Interactive Shell Activation**<br>
-execute `devshell_choice.sh` script to get an interactive shell activation.(NOTE: this command used zsh, remove "--command zsh -i" if you dont want zsh from the script.
+execute `devshell_choice.sh` script to get an interactive shell activation.(NOTE: this command uses zsh, remove "--command zsh -i"  from the script if you dont want zsh.

 ```bash
 # grant execution permission for the scipt